 The Explosion of Women’s Giving Networks

 And while it’s not a giving circle, per se, we want to give a big shout-out to Women Moving Millions, which has mobilized at least $500 million to date in funding specifically for projects and programs benefiting women and girls.
 That group has big plans for the future.
 Other major women’s donor networks include Rachel’s Network, the Women Donors Network, the Women’s Funding Network, and High Water Women.
 All of these collaborative efforts are what make women’s philanthropy so unique and powerful.
-We look forward to covering this work in depth in the coming years at Philanthropy Women.
+We look forward to covering this work in the future.